-2.2.1 Government Agency Approvals
+7 2.2.1 Government Agency Approvals

-BC Hydro and BC Parks need to exchange very small pieces of lands in and around the Project area to rationalize and consolidate them.
-BC Parks requires legislative approval prior to completing the land exchange with BC Hydro and expects this approval to be part of the legislative agenda in the fall of this year.
-The risk of the land exchange being denied is considered to be small.
-If the land exchange does not make the fall legislative agenda, then additional minor surveying costs will be incurred, and full capital Project Completion may be delayed.
+- 8 BC Hydro and BC Parks need to exchange very small pieces of lands in and around - 9 the Project area to rationalize and consolidate them.
+BC Parks requires legislative - approval prior to completing the land exchange with BC Hydro and with BC Parks - The land exchange between BC Hydro and BC Parks is subject to legislative - approval and Royal assent.

-&lt;sup>2 The key performance indicator guidance is outlined in Appendix G.
+The key performance indicator guidance is outlined in Appendix G.

-2.2.2 Construction

-2.2.2.1 BC Hydro Contract Management

-Submittals

-BC Hydro continues to process submittals in accordance with the timeline requirements as laid out in the Project Agreement.

-Quality

-The Project team is closely monitoring Project Co's progress towards closing deficiencies.

-Issues and Risks

-2.2.2.2 There are no outstanding notices of potential claims from Project Co.
-Project Co Management, Engineering, and Design

-Work on final documentation items (such as as-built drawings, operations and maintenance manuals, and commissioning reports) is ongoing with completion expected late 2021 / early 2022.

-2.2.2.3 Procurement and Manufacturing

-There are no ongoing procurement and manufacturing activities.

-2.2.2.4 Construction and Commissioning

-Some deficiency work originally planned for summer 2020 required out of province contractors/engineers to attend the Project site and work in close quarters with BC Hydro crews.
-This work was deferred due to COVID 19 considerations.
-Other deficiency work that could be done by following COVID 19 restrictions/rules and without unit outages was advanced in the Reporting Period.

-Deferred deficiency work includes completion of the Sudden Short Circuit Test on one Generating Unit, some remedial work on guide bearings to address minor oil leakage, application of Turbine-Inlet-Valve anti-sweat-coating, and adjustment of the wicket gates on one Generating Unit to reduce leakage.

-The deferred deficiency work is scheduled to be completed in summer and early fall 2021, assuming there are no delays due to further COVID 19 restrictions, river flow levels, or crew availability.
+- Legislative approval was received in the fall of 2021, subsequent to the Reporting - 2 Period.
+The land exchange is expected to complete by mid-December 2021, - 3 following the Royal assent. - 4 2.2.2 Construction - 5 2.2.2.1 BC Hydro Contract Management - 6 Submittals - 7 BC Hydro continues to process submittals in accordance with the timeline - 8 requirements as laid out in the Project Agreement. - 9 Quality - The Project team is closely monitoring Project Co's progress towards closing - 11 deficiencies. - 12 Issues and Risks - There are no outstanding notices of potential claims from Project Co. - 2.2.2.2 Project Co Management, Engineering, and Design - Work on final documentation items (such as as-built drawings and commissioning - reports) is ongoing with completion expected in late 2021 / early 2022. - 17 2.2.2.3 Procurement and Manufacturing - There were no ongoing procurement and manufacturing activities in the Reporting - 19 Period. - 20 2.2.2.4 Construction and Commissioning - The Sudden Short Circuit Test on one Generating Unit and deficiency work deferred - from summer 2020 were completed in July 2021.
+Application of the - Turbine-Inlet-Valve anti-sweat-coating was completed in October 2021.

+- Apart from Remedial work on guide bearings to address minor oil leakage, the - deficiencies remaining after October 2021 mainly relate to documentation, such as - the receipt of drawings and the Commissioning Test Report, and completion of the - 4 land exchange described in section 2.2.1.

-2.2.2.5 Decommissioning and Restoration
+5 2.2.2.5 Decommissioning and Restoration

-Final decommissioning and restoration was completed in summer 2020.

-The City of Campbell River has removed the original City-water infrastructure.
-The City is expected to complete restoration work in the area where the pipeline was removed, provide updated drawings and register documents with the Land Title Office by May 31, 2021.
+- 6 Final decommissioning and restoration were completed in summer 2020. - 7 The City of Campbell River has removed the original City-water infrastructure.
+The - 8 City has completed restoration work in the area where their pipeline was removed. - 9 Updated drawings were received and documents were registered with the Land Title - 10 Office.

-2.3 Key Project Agreement Developments, Challenges and Issues
+11 2.3 Key Project Agreement Developments, Challenges and Issues